Accounting Department Red Flags: Is It Poor Training, Incompetence or Theft?

 • Cash flow projections are regularly off by a material amount and there are large balances in non-descriptive accounts such as “Other.”

-All potential red flags could have innocent explanations or point to inadequate training or capabilities.
+All potential red flags could have innocent explanations or point to inadequate training or capabilities, which is why Audit Readiness evaluation can be pivotal.
 Nevertheless, you should make sure your department operates in a way that reduces temptation or brings deliberate acts quickly into the light.

 For instance, make sure that all accounting tasks are cross-checked by others in the department.
 And keep to a minimum the number of people who have access to the company’s books and bill-paying authority.

-At Wiss & Company, we can help you assess your accounting department, get answers and put policies and procedures in place that will help boost the level of professionalism, increase efficiency, reduce common mistakes and help protect against malfeasance.
+At Wiss, we can help you assess your accounting department, get answers, and put policies and procedures in place that will help boost the level of professionalism, increase efficiency, reduce common mistakes, and help protect against malfeasance through our comprehensive Advisory Services.

 Questions?